Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/import-opml.markdown

 4. Select it and click **Open**

 *This won’t replace your current subscription list.* The new subscriptions will be added to your current list of feeds.

+Once you’ve finished importing the feed list, you can safely delete the downloaded `.opml` file.
+If you need a copy later, you can also [export your OPML subscription list](export-opml) from NetNewsWire.